sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 1. To delete this record, select the **trash can** icon.

 	![](Images/delete-record.png)

-1. Once the record is deleted, the browse screen should be displayed.
-Scroll down through the record list to verify that the record no longer appears.

 1. You should now verify that the record has been deleted from the Service Desk Requests list in the IT Services site.
 Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll down through the list and verify the record no longer appears.